THOMASELOVE/500-2021/osia/README.md

 For each OSIA study, a "second reviewer" will be assigned according to the date on the [Course Calendar](https://thomaselove.github.io/500/calendar.html) once all studies are established (so that everyone does this job once.)

+- Second Reviewer Assignments are now posted to the [OSIA schedule page](https://github.com/THOMASELOVE/500-2021/blob/master/osia/schedule.md).
-- The "second reviewer" for each study will provide 3-5 minutes of commentary on the study after the main reviewer's presentation.
+- The Second Reviewer for each study will provide 3-5 minutes of commentary on the study after the main reviewer's presentation.
 You are expected to present 2-4 slides as second reviewer.

 ## Presentation Submission Details (subject to change)

 ### for the Primary Reviewer

-For the study you have claimed, you will submit final versions of the slides for your class presentation (20 slides should be a reasonable maximum) to our **Shared Google Drive** by 3 PM on the day **before** your presentation, as indicated on the [Course Calendar](https://thomaselove.github.io/500/calendar.html).
+For the study you have claimed, you will submit final versions of the slides for your class presentation (20 slides should be a reasonable maximum) to our **Shared Google Drive** by 3 PM on the day **before** your presentation, as indicated on the [Course Calendar](https://thomaselove.github.io/500/calendar.html) and on the [OSIA Schedule page](https://github.com/THOMASELOVE/500-2021/blob/master/osia/schedule.md).
 The file name should include your name, perhaps with the form YOURNAME_OSIA_rev1.
 Powerpoint, PDF or Google Slides documents are fine - if you want to use some other approach to develop slides, please ensure that we'll be able to view them through Google Drive.
+Please insert your OSIA presentation in the appropriate folder.

 - This early submission will allow Dr. Love, the second reviewer of your article, and anyone else in the class to review your slides in advance, and will allow you to get a good night's sleep before your presentation.